As Thanksgiving approaches, we take stock of our gratitude.

 More importantly, our insurance covers this care, and we are able to manage the avalanche of co-payments.
 I choose insurance knowing that I will hit the out of pocket maximum, and bake that amount into our family budget.

-So as I think about the ups, and many downs, of 2020, I am grateful not only for my own family’s health care but also for the opportunity to extend access to quality coverage to others around the country.
-May 2021 grant more families the security that mine enjoys.
+So as I think about the ups, and many downs, of 2021, I am grateful not only for my own family’s health care but also for the opportunity to extend access to quality coverage to others around the country.
+May 2022 grant more families the security that mine enjoys.
 We all need it more than ever.
-Happy Holidays.